 Changes to Child Support Orders

-Simply put, child support can be increased if there is a change in circumstances justifying the increase, such as an increase in the payer's income, a decrease in the custodial parent's income, an increase in the child's needs, or an increase of the cost of living.
-Similarly, the amount can be reduced if circumstances justify the reduction.
+Simply put, child support can be increased if there is a material change in circumstances.
+These include circumstances such as an increase in the payer's income, a decrease in the custodial parent's income, an increase in the child's needs, or an increase in the cost of living.
+Similarly, the amount of support can be reduced if circumstances justify the reduction.

 Procedure for Ending Child Support

 To find out whether your obligation to pay child support is ending, you can contact the child support agency in your state for assistance in determining your child support end date, or speak with an attorney to discuss your specific rights and responsibilities.
 It's essential to check state law and get legal advice.

 Hiring a Child Support Attorney

-Use FindLaw to hire a local child support lawyer to set child support obligations, enforce child support orders, and other child support issues.
+Use FindLaw to hire a local child support lawyer to set child support obligations, enforce child support orders, and to address any other child support issues.